 You might have success over certain ranges of parameters, but not others, and be left scratching your head; why does the model absolutely flip shit when the cutoff frequency is too high?
 The intuition by which analog circuits can be designed is not useful in such cases; it requires insight into how nonlinear time-varying discrete-time dynamical systems work, and what conditions are required for their stability.
 This means you have to read thick textbooks, which you may shut with more questions than answers.

-Sometimes the difficulty of analog modeling gives me pause; maybe this is the reason to insist on analog.
+Sometimes the difficulty of nonlinear DSP gives me pause; maybe this is the reason to insist on analog hardware.
 But I don’t think that’s a good answer.
 I want to see the state of the art advance to the point that analog hardware is never necessary from an auditory perspective.
 Arguably we have already attained this long ago.
 Yet somehow a shred of doubt remains (which markets have noticed).
 Yes, I agree, simulation generally has limitations.
 It wouldn’t be sensible to require a supercomputer to get an ear-accurate simulation of an analog circuit.

 Fine then, technology always has limits—but part of the job of a creative person is to exploit them for the sake of expression.
 Constraints are important to creativity, so ultimately musicians should not be disturbed by the fact that instruments made with DSP have limitations.
 The constraints might differ from those of other technologies, but this just requires acclimation, not a technological miracle.